-- ✓ Home school transcripts may be developed by the parent OR by a third-party home school transcripting agency.
-At minimum, home school transcripts should: - List the school name and address - List all courses taken and dates completed. - Have a cumulative GPA calculated on a 4 point scale. - Include the graduation date, if the student has graduated.
-Prior to graduation, an "anticipated graduation date" can be listed. - o Be signed and dated by the "School Principal," which in most cases will be the parent. - Home school transcripts must be notarized if grades are conferred by a parent.
+- ✓ Home school transcripts may be developed by the parent OR by a third-party home school transcription agency.
+At minimum, home school transcripts should: - o List the school name and address - List all courses taken and dates completed. - o Have a cumulative GPA calculated on a 4 point scale. - o Include the graduation date, if the student has graduated.
+Prior to graduation, an "anticipated graduation date" can be listed. - Be signed and dated by the "School Principal", which in many cases will be the parent or legal guardian. - O Home school transcripts must be notarized if grades are conferred by a parent or legal guardian.
 In cases where a third party home school association or organization validates and confers an official transcript, that official transcript is not required to be notarized.